shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

     // ...
   }
   ```
-- using blocks, the code is much more flexible since we can have different critical sections locked on different monitors
+- using blocks, the code is more flexible as we can have different critical sections locked on different monitors
 - if using synchronized on methods, two different methods of the same class cannot be executed in parallel - the monitor there is the instance itself
 - however, when using synchronized blocks, we can do as follows inside different methods of the same class -
   ```txt